When strangers, readers and (heck) even family members ask me what I do for a living, I tell them I’m a freelance blogger.

 Who knows – you might find that you love it (like I did) and go on to monetise it.
 (The possibilities of freelance blogging are endless!)

 What is Freelance Blogging: Your Questions Answered

-As long as you’re productive, set goals to work towards and believe in yourself, there are no limits as to what you can achieve.
+And if you like the sound of doing it for a career, just remember: as long as you’re productive, set goals to work towards and believe in yourself, there are no limits as to what you can achieve.